 Osteoporosis is often called the "silent disease" because bone loss occurs without symptoms.
 People may not know that they have osteoporosis until their bones become so weak that a sudden strain, bump, or fall causes a hip to fracture or a vertebra to collapse.
 Collapsed vertebrae may initially be felt or seen in the form of severe back pain, loss of height, or spinal deformities such as kyphosis (severely stooped posture).

 Detecting and Preventing Osteoporosis

-- Detect low bone density before a fracture occurs.
+- Detects low bone density before a fracture occurs.

-- Confirm a diagnosis of osteoporosis if you already have one or more fractures.
+- Confirms a diagnosis of osteoporosis if you already have one or more fractures.

-- Predict your chances of fracturing in the future.
+- Predicts your chances of fracturing in the future.

-- Determine your rate of bone loss, and/or monitor the effects of treatment if the test is conducted at intervals of a year or more.
+- Determines your rate of bone loss, and/or monitor the effects of treatment if the test is conducted at intervals of a year or more.